tokenaussie/Uniswap_Analysis/README.md

 1. **Liquidity providers (LP) are incentivized to contribute ERC-20 tokens to common liquidity pools.**

     Passive LPs accumulate trading fees
     Professional LPs focus on market making
     Token projects become LPs to create liquidity for their tokens, unlocking interoperability with other DEFI projects through Uniswap
-    DEFI pioneers exploring complex liquidity provision interactions like incentivised liquidity, liquidity as collateral
+    DEFI pioneers exploring complex liquidity provision interactions like incentivised liquidity, liquidity as collateral.

 2. **Traders can swap these tokens for one another for a fixed 0.30% fee (which goes to liquidity providers).**

-    Speculators swap tokens using liquidity pulled from a Uniswap Protocol Arbitrage bots compare prices across different platforms to find an edge DAPP (Decentralised applications) users buy tokens on Uniswap for use in other applications on Ethereum Smart contracts execute trades on the protocol by implementing swap functionality
+    Speculators swap tokens using liquidity pulled from a Uniswap Protocol
+    Arbitrage bots compare prices across different platforms to find an edge
+    DAPP (Decentralised applications) users buy tokens on Uniswap for use in other applications on Ethereum
+    Smart contracts execute trades on the protocol by implementing swap functionality

 3. **Developers can integrate directly with Uniswap smart contracts to power new and exciting interactions with tokens, trading interfaces, retail experiences, and more.**

     UX (User Experience) experiments and front-ends
-    Wallets integrate swapping and liquidity provision functionality as a core offering of their product DEX (Decentralised exchanges) aggregators pull liquidity from many liquidity protocols to offer traders the best prices Smart contract developers invent new DeFi tools and experimental ideas (Unisocks, Zora etc)
+    Wallets integrate swapping and liquidity provision functionality as a core offering of their product
+    DEX (Decentralised exchanges) aggregators pull liquidity from many liquidity protocols to offer traders the best prices
+    Smart contract developers invent new DeFi tools and experimental ideas (Unisocks, Zora etc)

     In total, interactions between these classes create a positive feedback loop, fueling digital economies by defining a common language through which tokens can be pooled, traded and used.